 In addition to a traditional, broad-based 37-credit-hour curriculum, individuals in this program may earn a concentration in one of nine areas by adding an additional four credit hours (a total of 41 hours).
-The nine possible areas of concentration are: 1) accounting; 2) finance; 3) human relations; 4) international business; 5) leadership; 6) marketing; 7) music, sport, and entertainment brand management; 8) new venture development; and 9) project management.
+The nine possible areas of concentration are as follows:

+- accounting

+- finance

+- human relations

+- international business

+- leadership

+- marketing

+- music, sport, and entertainment brand management

+- new venture development

+- project management.